 Moreover, according to the Investment Management Association, there have been cases of Skilled Persons reports swallowing up 500 hours of staff time, and there are fears that more reports may be in the pipeline as the FSA overhauls supervision in time for its transformation into the Financial Conduct Authority (FCA).

-This move, which next year will see the FCA take charge of consumer interests and the Prudential Regulation Authority overseeing banks, has prompted the FSA to abolish its use of relationship managers in favour of upping the FCA’s Section 166 powers.
+This move, which next year will see the FCA take charge of consumer interests and the Prudential Regulation Authority overseeing banks, has prompted the FSA to in favour of upping the FCA’s Section 166 powers.

 According to an earlier FOI submitted by Wealth Manager, the FSA used its Section 166 powers 114 times in the 15 months running from January 2011, compared to 90 reports being ordered over the eight months to December 2010 and 88 the year before.

 The majority of these were submitted to wholesale and retail banks, wealth advisers and platforms, which accounted for 44% of the total figure.